-Are You a Candidate for Blepharoplasty?
+Are You a Candidate for Eyelid Rejuvenation?

+Ptosis is a condition when one eyelid is lower than the other or even both eyelids can appear droopy.
 Not to be confused with removing excess skin and fatty tissue as in a Blepharoplasty procedure, the lid itself is actually lower than it should be.
 This can happen on one or both eyelids.
-The Levator muscle (the muscle that lifts the eyelid) gets weak so the lid itself droops down and may interfere with your vision.
+It gives the appearance of being tired and may even interfere with your vision.

 There are many causes of ptosis including age-related weakening of the muscle (the most common cause), congenital weakness, trauma, or sometimes neurological disease.
+The Levator muscle (the muscle that lifts the eyelid) can stretch and cause the eyelid to fall.
 Children may be born with ptosis or may acquire it due to trauma or from neurological reasons.
 Ptosis Repair surgery is generally covered by your medical insurance if the eyelid is interfering with your vision.
+It is done in our own ambulatory surgery center and generally takes 20-40 minutes.

 Why Choose an Ophthalmologist?